 Some people splurge on flowers.
 I see you out there, pinning images of peonies and flower walls.
 These are beautiful, (seriously, they’re gorgeous.) and I love you for putting your budget towards blooms if those are important to you.

 “As long as you have good food and good music” is another adage I hear often.
 Again, I see you.
-I think food and music is critical.
+I think food and music are critical.
 I also think champagne is critical.
 These are my personal values.

 7 tier cake.
 Traditional cathedral church.
 Open bar.
 Mashed potato station.
 Live feed photo streams (Zap shots).
 Sparkler exit.
 Everyone has their own idea of what’s important to them, and I know that.